The great news about Vidalus’s modern self-contained shower-cabins and whirlpool baths is that they are really easy to maintain.

 The right way to clean a shower cabin

-First of all, make sure you put your shower together with proper, sanitary silicone and ideally treat it with ShowerGuard, which is the best friend of anyone who wants an easy way to protect shiny surfaces such as glass and mirror tile, it also works on the painted surfaces in a shower.
+First of all, make sure you put your shower together in accordance to the instructions.
+Use proper sanitary grade silicone and ideally treat it with ShowerGuard, which is the best friend of anyone who wants an easy way to protect shiny surfaces such as glass and mirror tile, it also works on the painted surfaces in a shower.
 ShowerGuard is widely available, very easy to apply and offers long-term protection.

 After that your only real maintenance job will be to keep an eye on the joints in your shower.
 As the sanitary silicone wears down, dirt and mould can start to gather in the cracks between the panels.
 The solution is to give these gaps a good clean (soapy water and elbow grease should be fine) and then touch up the sanitary silicone to rebond the joints and make them properly watertight again.
 This is a whole lot easier than cleaning and replacing grout!

 Other than that, you mostly just need to make sure that you rinse out your shower after every use to get rid of soapy suds and if your shower has an ozone function, give that a run too.
 This is a zero-effort way to give your shower cabin a decent clean, just remember to run the fan and/or leave the cabin doors open afterwards to allow the cabin to dry, otherwise, you can encourage the growth of mould.